China state sector a honey pot for corrupt officials

 Sinopec did not respond to a request for comment.

-Its refinery expansion is taking place at a $6.5 billion refinery and petrochemical complex run jointly with Saudi Aramco and Exxon Mobil (XOM.N).
+Its refinery expansion is taking place at a $6.5 billion refinery and petrochemical complex run jointly with Saudi Aramco and Exxon Mobil.
 The project is scheduled to be completed by the end of this year.
 There have been no public reports of any irregularities.

 The focus, instead, is on PetroChina after the government in late August and early September said several of its former senior executives were being investigated for "serious discipline violations" - shorthand used to describe graft.